bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 ## TSPRP Registry

 We assume the existence of an IANA registry of Tweakable Strong Pseudorandom Permutations (TSPRPs).
 However, no such registry exists at present.
-This draft is blocked until someone documents and registers a suitable TSPRP algorithm.
+For experimental purposes, the value "exp-hctr2" is reserved to indicate HCTR2 {{HCTR2}}.

 ## cTLS Template Key registry